 Communications Using Networking: The addressing capability of TapTalk allows networking of multiple digital tapchanger controls.
 Each tapchanger control can be assigned an address ranging from 1 to 200.
 Selected commands may be broadcast to all controls on the network.
-Figure 3 illustrates typical network configurations.
+Figures 3, 4, and 5 illustrate typical network configurations.